-Combining the lower bound in \eqref{ASTbound} and the upper bound in \eqref{Adamsbound}, we get the best current volume bounds for a knot or link $K$ with a prime alternating twist--reduced diagram with no bigons and $c(K)\geq 5$ crossings:
+The upper bound in \eqref{eq:dylan} was subsequently improved in \cite{AdamsBound} for any hyperbolic link $K$ with $c(K)\geq 5$.
+Combining the lower bound in \cite{lackenby, AgolStormThurston} and the upper bound in \cite{AdamsBound}, we get the best current volume bounds for a knot or link $K$ with a prime alternating twist--reduced diagram with no bigons and $c(K)\geq 5$ crossings:

-Note that both upper and lower bounds of Theorem~\ref{thm:lower-bound} are stronger for $W(p,q)$ than those provided by \eqref{bestbound}.